hashbat-dev/discgo-bot/docs/developer/developer.md

   1. Push
   1. Make a pull request detailing your changes.
 Be Desciptive!

+**Note: Pull requests can't be merged if they don't pass all tests!**

 ## Automation Testing
 This is handled by GitHub actions making use of the Dockerfile we already wrote to spin up a container and run a suite of tests.
 The intention for this is for it to run the same kind of checks we run locally ahead